 Maison 21G has grown by leaps and bounds since my first visit two years ago, and I can see why.
 Despite it being my third time, I still thoroughly enjoyed my workshop experience.
 For one, the MBS boutique is well designed, with T2 Tea and Nespresso coffee available as refreshments for workshop participants.
 I know it’s a small thing, but it truly made the showroom feel homelier and more welcoming.
 I also learnt a lot about perfume from Amanda, and had a great time tinkering with the various scents, especially those from the Black Label.
 The Black Label scents are truly unique – if you’re a perfume enthusiast, I would definitely recommend heading down to one of the three Maison 21G showrooms locally to check them out.
 I think Maison 21G has struck gold with its perfume workshop.
 It’s affordable and beginner-friendly enough even for those who know nothing about fragrances, but also has the option to delight perfume enthusiasts due to its knowledgable workshop facilitators as well as the Black Label scents.
 With such mass appeal, I won’t be surprised to see more Maison 21G showrooms opening this year to cater to the demand.

 Those interested in Maison 21G’s offerings can use the promo code “WAHMAISON20” for 20% off all workshop bookings (including both weekdays AND weekends), as well as all other products on their webstore.
 Simply enter the promo code while checking out online, or mention it/flash this article in-store.
-After the discount, the perfume workshop would cost just $144, while the advanced workshop (which includes the black label ingredients) would cost $192.
-I think that is a great price considering that most off-the-rack departmental store perfumes already cost that much, if not more.
-It’s also a memorable experience for those who are curious about perfumery, or simply looking for a nice date idea.
+After the discount, the 60-minute perfume creation workshop would cost just $144, while the 90-minute advanced workshop (which includes the Black Label ingredients) would cost a mere $160.
+Given the marginal price difference, I recommend opting for the advanced workshop.
+There’s also a Love Atelier for couples, and even a Family Atelier for families – there’s something for everyone.

 Book the perfume workshop or customise your own scent from Maison 21G here.